conda-forge/conda-smithy/news/enable-azure-win-dev-mode.rst

 **Fixed:**

-* Enable dev mode on azure win runner to handle source tarball with symlink.
+* Enable dev mode on azure pipeline win so we can build source with symlink.

 **Security:**